 Factor in the entire cost of home ownership —not merely the monthly mortgage payment versus lease payment, to see a clearer picture.

-A sophisticated, yet easy to use online tool that requires a few additional inputs does the calculations for you – found here.
+A sophisticated, yet easy to use online tool requiring a few additional inputs does the calculations for you – found here.

 Additionally, consider if finances not tied up in a home could be directed elsewhere to improve your overall net worth and financial security.